andreas122001/AD_specialization_project/README.md

 **NOTE**: This repository contains code from a master's thesis project which builds on the <a href="https://github.com/autonomousvision/carla_garage">carla_garage</a> repository, which repository this repository is a fork of, and the TransFuser++ autonomous driving model.

-This README will be updated later (latest July '25).
-In the meantime, below is the README from the original <a href="https://github.com/autonomousvision/carla_garage">carla_garage</a> repository.
+Below is the README from the original <a href="https://github.com/autonomousvision/carla_garage">carla_garage</a> repository.

 ---